 The National Gallery

-Foreign works of art will include Greco-Roman sculptures and several paintings by the German artist Lucas Cranach.
-The Penitent Mary Magdalene by the female Italian artist Artemisia Gentileschi will be one of the featured highlights from the Baroque era.
+Foreign works of art include Greco-Roman sculptures and several paintings by the German artist Lucas Cranach.
+The Penitent Mary Magdalene by the female Italian artist Artemisia Gentileschi is one of the collections highlights from the Baroque era.